Barbaresco: Barbaresco

-The vineyards around the town of Barbaresco make up for 45% of Barbaresco production with many of the area's largest wineries located in town.
-Wines from this area tend to be relatively light in color and body, but very well structured and aromatic.
+The vineyards around the town of Barbaresco make up for 45 per cent of Barbaresco production with many of the area's largest wineries located in town.
+Wines from this area tend to be relatively light in colour and body, but very well structured and aromatic.

 Neive

-In Neive, the Nebbiolo grape is fourth in plantings behind the cultivation of Barbera, Dolcetto and Moscato but this region is known for making some of the most powerful and tannic expressions of Barbaresco.
-The area is also home to the highly esteemed Nebbiolo vineyards of Santo Stefano and Bricco di Neive whose names are starting to appear on some single-vineyard bottlings.
-Located east of Barbaresco, Neive is responsible for 31% of Barbaresco's production and makes some of the most full-bodied and tannic examples of the wine.
+In Neive, the Nebbiolo grape is fourth in plantings behind the cultivation of Barbera, Dolcetto and Moscato (it has been termed the "township of four wines") but this region is known for making some of the most powerful and tannic expressions of Barbaresco.
+Neive now has 265 hectares of Nebbiolo, up from 140 hectares in 1995.
+The area is also home to the highly esteemed Nebbiolo vineyards of Santo Stefano in the cru of Albesani, with its ideal south-western exposure in the centre of the Albesani hill, and Bricco di Neive whose names are starting to appear on some single-vineyard bottlings.
+The latter is located in the south-east of the region, between the villages of Moniprandi and Cascina Spessa.
+Despite the high altitude the Nebbiolo wines here are rich in volume, while Moscato is widely grown.
+Located east of Barbaresco and the largest of the villages, Neive is responsible for 31 per cent of Barbaresco's production and makes some of the most full-bodied and tannic examples of the wine.

+The area is bisected by a valley, in the midst of which lies the village of Neive itself.

+The vineyards have been described by Masnaghetti as lying in three distinct subregions:

+The northern area contains gentle ridges.

+The southwestern region makes up a low hill with the Cascina San Cristoforo lying right on top.
+A gentle slope runs down toward the Barbaresco village to the west.
+Steeper slopes lie to the south and east, the latter marked by a deep basin at the edge of the hill.

+The southeastern region is a series of ridges.
+Moscato is a significant grape here, mostly planted in the cooler areas facing eastwards, while Nebbiolo is more common on the warmer ridges with a westerly orientation.

 Treiso

 Located south of Barbaresco, with vineyards on the highest hilltop sites in the area, Treiso wines tend to be the lightest in body and are principally known for their finesse.
-A smaller area, Treiso accounts for 20% of the Barbaresco zone's production.
+A smaller area, Treiso accounts for 20 per cent of the Barbaresco zone's production.